zumasys/docs/site/mv-connect/troubleshooting/web-server/README.md

 Chrome - JSON Viewer

-Viewing the json there is a lot of nice debugging information
+Viewing the JSON, there is a lot of nice debugging information

 The primary one is a jshow -v WRESTEST is shown.
 This allows you to see your full environment.
 All file pathing is shown as where it look for any code.
 This is key to determining why jAgent cannot find a program or file.